×

 Additionally, chemotherapy increases the risk of getting cancer again.
 Speak with your doctor about the potential hazards and any symptoms you should be on the lookout for before starting treatment.

-How is chemotherapy performed?
+How is Chemotherapy Done?

 How to Prepare for Chemotherapy